rishabh-goel/streaming-data-pipeline/README.md

 * Lambda function is a serverless compute service which can be triggered by some events.

 ### Algorithm
-* Python module boto3 is used to create, configure, and manage AWS services, such as Amazon EC2 and Amazon S3.
+* Python module boto3 is used to create, configure, and manage AWS services, such as Amazon EC2 and Amazon S3 with the help of [AWS Systems Manager Agent](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html).
 * An SSM client is created.
 The created file's information including it's name is extracted from the event trigger.
 * Configurations of the EC2 instance is present in `application.conf` like AWS EC2 instance id and the name of the shell script to be triggered in it.0
 * With the help of ssm client, the shell script present in the EC2 instance is triggered using the `AWS-RunShellScript` document.